chukkynze/dockerized_laravel11_wt_livewire/README.md

 - Create Project (info to save: project name, start & due dates, priority, timestamps)
 - Edit Project
 - Mark Project deleted
-- Destroy Project
-- Reorder Projects with drag and drop in the browser.
-    - Priority should automatically be updated based on this.
-    - #1 priority goes at top, #2 next down and so on.
 - Projects should be saved to a mysql table.
 - Create task (info to save: task name, status, priority, timestamps)
 - Edit task
 - Mark task deleted
-- Destroy task
-- Reorder tasks with drag and drop in the browser.
+- (In progress) Reorder tasks with drag and drop in the browser.
     - Priority should automatically be updated based on this.
     - #1 priority goes at top, #2 next down and so on.
 - Tasks should be saved to a mysql table.